celenagu/Xplor-Recreation-Automation/README.md

 Automations for adding and removing outdated fees were built upon an existing implementation ([link](https://github.com/Mintches/City-of-Brampton-Recreation)), which has been modified and optimized to improve functionality and meet new project requirements.
 Changes made to the original project are documented in `changelog.md`.

 ## Setup
+1. Ensure that Python 3.8 or higher is installed.
+If not, download and install Python from the Python website.
-1. Install the required dependencies using pip:
+2. Install the required dependencies using pip:
     ```bash
     pip install -r requirements.txt

-2. If in LIVE mode, set the `USERNAME` constant variable to a valid brampton email
+3. If in LIVE mode, set the `USERNAME` constant variable to a valid Brampton email.

 ## Automation Features
 ### Adding and Deleting Fees